hashicorp-education/learn-consul-get-started-kubernetes/hcp-managed/aks/README.md

 kubectl get svc/api-gateway --namespace consul -o json | jq -r '.status.loadBalancer.ingress[0].ip'
 ```

-20. Visit the following urls in the browser - you will see a connection failure.
+20. Visit the following urls in the browser - you will experience a connection failure.
     1. [http://your-azure-load-balancer-ip:8080](http://your-azure-load-balancer-ip:8080)

 21. Create this file `/terraform/azure-nsg-api-gateway.tf` and put your `EXTERNAL-IP` in the `destination_address_prefix` field.